All Episodes

 What if it actually worked, the Baghdad security plan?

-Pray that it does.
+I pray that it does.

-But the fact is we know we would increase the odds of it working if there were some sincere efforts to engage the other countries in the region in the diplomatic solutions that are necessary to stabilize the region and do the political work.
+But the fact is, we know we would increase the odds of it working if there were some sincere efforts to engage the other countries in the region in the diplomatic solutions that are necessary to stabilize the region and do the political work.

 Do the political work.

-That is to say, amend the Constitution, include the Sunnis and others into the uh civic life of Iraq.
+Include the Sunnis and others into the civic life of Iraq.

 That's where you go.

-You don't go into ethnic cleansing of neighborhoods and say now we're going to referee.
+You don't go into ethnic cleansing of neighborhoods and say, now we're going to referee.

 We know we would increase the odds of it working if there were sincere efforts to engage other countries in diplomacy.